satyajit-patel/miniTwitter/readme.md

 ```
 ###### Notes
 - make sure to let the project settings know that we have created an app and include it in urls
+- make sure to register in admin.py after making model

 ##### req-res-flow
 ![django-flow-pic](./django-flow.png)